infrae/infrae.subversion/README.txt

         https://svn.plone.org/svn/collective/PDBDebugMode/trunk PDBDebugMode

-This will maintain a working copy of ``PDBDebugMode`` in the ``parts/development-products/PDBDebugMode`` directory and *not* in the parts directory itself.
-The recipe handles multiple URLs fine.
+This will maintain a working copy of ``PDBDebugMode`` in the ``parts/development-products/PDBDebugMode`` directory (*not* in the parts directory itself).
+Thus, the recipe handles multiple URLs fine.

 For an example buildout that uses this recipe, please see the `Silva buildout <https://svn.infrae.com/buildout/silva/trunk>`_.